-Nepal country profile - BBC News
+Nepal country profile

 Flanked by China and India, it is home to eight of the world's highest mountains including Mount Everest, known locally as Sagarmatha.

-As one of the world's poorest countries, Nepal's economy relies heavily on aid and tourism.
+As one of the world's poorer countries, Nepal's economy relies heavily on aid and tourism.

 A devastating earthquake in April 2015 killed thousands of people, flattened villages and reduced numerous heritage sites to ruin.